Skip to main content

 4. Can a reseller of goods who purchases furniture from a lawyer paying VAT apply the special regime for used goods, art objects, antiques and collectibles in the sale?

-No, the special regime is not applicable for acquiring the assets of a taxable person who has paid taxes under the general regime.
+No, the special regime is not applicable for acquiring the assets of a taxpayer who has paid taxes under the general regime.

-5. When a travel agency carries out a trip that takes place outside and within the European Union, what must be taken into account to calculate the tax base?
+5. When a travel agency organises a trip that takes place both outside and within the European Union, what must be taken into account when calculating the tax base?

-In this case, only the services provided by the agency that correspond to deliveries of goods or services acquired for travelers within the Community should be taken into account.
+In this case, only the services provided by the agency that correspond to deliveries of goods or services purchased for travellers within the Community should be taken into account.

-6. Should a retailer that sells car radios pay taxes under the special equivalence surcharge regime?
+6. Should a retailer selling car radios pay taxes under the special equivalence surcharge regime?

 No, the special regime is not applicable to retailers who sell motor vehicle accessories.